Joe Hoeffel: Writing

 Hoeffel's book about his vote for the Iraq War, The Iraq Lie: How the White House Sold the War, was published in 2014 by Progressive Press.
 Hoeffel provides a first-person account of the Congressional debate on the Iraq War Resolution, and argues that the Bush White House misled Congress and the country and took the United States to war in Iraq under false pretenses.
 Hoeffel suggests intelligence reforms to prevent such deceptions from happening again.

 Hoeffel's second book, Fighting for the Progressive Center in the Age of Trump, was published in August 2017 by Praeger.
 In this book, Hoeffel argues that "progressives must fight for the political center of our civic arena with policies that are both socially liberal and fiscally responsible if we want to win the battle for public support against Donald Trump."
 The book is a mix of policy prescriptions which reject partisan extremes and rigid ideologies, with numerous anecdotes from 25 years serving in elected office at the county, state and federal levels.

 Personal life

-He has been married for 26 years to Francesca Hoeffel.
+He is married to Francesca Hoeffel.
 They live in Abington Township, a suburb of Philadelphia, and have two children.
 His grandfather, also named Joseph M. "Joe" Hoeffel, served as coach of the Green Bay Packers in 1921.